Public engagement

-Public engagement or public participation is a term that has recently been used to describe "the practice of involving members of the public in the agenda-setting, decision-making, and policy-forming activities of organizations/institutions responsible for policy development."
+Public engagement or public participation is a concept that has recently been used to describe "the practice of involving members of the public in the agenda-setting, decision-making, and policy-forming activities of organizations/institutions responsible for policy development."
 It is focused on the participatory actions of the public to aid in policy making based in their values.

 Origins

 The tradition of a decision-making body getting inputs from those with less power is generally known as "consultation".
 This became popular with UK governments during the 1980s and 1990s.
 Even though most governments that carry out consultations are democratically elected, many people who became involved in these processes were surprised that conduct of such "consultations" was unsatisfactory in at least three respects.